 It has been just short of three years of my journey as a vegan and it has been a truly exciting and inspiring one.
-I have become the most compassionate version of myself, my skin has never been so clear (cutting out dairy really helps) and food has just become so much more exciting because vegan cuisine is remarkably experimental and creative and you can honestly find a vegan version of every food item on the market – well in my experience at least.
+I have become the most compassionate version of myself, my skin has never been so clear (cutting out dairy really helps).
+Food has just become so much more exciting because vegan cuisine is remarkably experimental and creative.
+You can honestly find a vegan version of every food item on the market – well in my experience at least.

-However, I must say that my transition into veganism has been a rather smooth sailing because I had the advantage of moving away from home to an amazing city that is incredibly vegan friendly and to an environment where I had the privilege of cooking for myself and therefore not trouble my family to make adjustments for my diet.
+However, I must say that my transition into veganism has been a rather smooth sailing because I had the advantage of moving away from home to an amazing city that is incredibly vegan friendly.
+An environment where I had the privilege of cooking for myself and therefore not trouble my family to make adjustments for my veganism diet.